rtetelbaum/js-lectures-dom-manipulation/README.md

-# Intro to the DOM
+# DOM Manipulation

 ## SWBATs
+- [ ] Understand the relationship between HTML, Javascript and CSS
 - [ ] Draw DOM tree by looking at HTML
 - [ ] Explain what a DOM node is and what its most important attributes are
 - [ ] Use the Chrome Dev tools to explore the DOM tree and its attributes
 - [ ] Use JS to select DOM nodes
 - [ ] Use JS to add, remove, and edit DOM nodes

 ### Notes